 It's hard to know where Fearless Symmetry fits.
 Newcomers to formal mathematics may enjoy part one but will probably find getting through part two a challenge.
 Mathematicians, on the other hand, will probably wish part three had been expanded at the expense of the rest.
 Fearless Symmetry probably works best for those with some background in mathematics.
 Falling in this category myself — I last looked at Galois Theory twenty years ago — I found the foundational material trivial but interesting in places, the core material on Galois Theory a nice mix of the half-familiar and the novel, and the last half of part three only barely comprehensible.

 In any event, it's nice to see a book which tries to make actual mathematics accessible to non-mathematicians, and which is prepared to push readers out of their comfort zone.
-I recommend Fearless Symmetry to anyone who enjoys mathematics and has some background in abstract algebra, is curious about Fermat's Last Theorem, and doesn't mind being confronted with some material that they probably aren't going to understand.
+I recommend Fearless Symmetry to anyone who enjoys mathematics, has some background in abstract algebra, is curious about Fermat's Last Theorem, and doesn't mind being confronted with some material that they probably aren't going to understand.